 How to Enroll For NIN?
 It has been made known to the general public that all Nigerians must have a National Identification Number (NIN).
-It’s compulsory for all Nigerian citizens to get their National Identification Number.
+All Nigerian citizens must get their National Identification Number.

 How to Enroll for NIN